-Pro Tip: You should know that filling out the FAFSA is required to apply for grants.
+Pro Tip: You should know that filling out the FAFSA is required to apply for most grants.

-Oh yeah, you need to fill out the FAFSA before applying for a private loan to.
+Oh yeah, you need to fill out the FAFSA before applying for a student loan too.

-If at all possible, minimize the number of private loans you take out for college.
-While it is an option and lenders will give you the money, be aware that you will need to pay these loans back with interest.
+If at all possible, minimize the number of student loans you take out for college.
+While it is an option you may need to utilize, be aware that you will need to pay these loans back with interest.

 First, exhaust all options for merit-based and need-based financial aid awards.
-Then consider applying for a private loan, but be cognizant of your loan's interest rates.
+Then consider applying for federal student loans, but be cognizant of your loan's interest rates.
 Do the math!
 See how much you will accrue by the time you graduate and take into consideration your timeline for paying the loan off.